Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
-What if we propose a policy that includes safeguards for marginalized communities?"
+What if we propose a policy that includes safeguards for marginalized communities?
+It’s crucial that the UBC system addresses their needs."

 **Marcus**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+If we frame it as a way to enhance security while promoting equity, it might gain traction.
+We need to show that our approach benefits everyone."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+The UBC system should uplift those who are often overlooked."

 **Marcus**: "And we need to protect our nation first.
-If we don't act decisively, we risk everything we've built."
+If we don't act decisively, we risk everything we've built.
+But I see your point; we can’t ignore the social implications."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, after a heated debate.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
-Can we truly balance innovation with the needs of the people?"
+Can we truly balance innovation with the needs of the people?
+The pressure to conform to economic demands is overwhelming."

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future with Marcus.*

 ### Scene 1: Ethical Dilemma
 *Setting: A conference room filled with stakeholders discussing AI regulations.*

 **Isabella**: "We must prioritize ethical considerations in our AI policies.
-If we ignore the potential for exploitation, we risk repeating the mistakes of the past."
+If we ignore the potential for exploitation, we risk repeating the mistakes of the past.
+The UBC system must reflect our commitment to social equity."

 **Marcus**: "I understand your concerns, Isabella, but we need to focus on the benefits AI can bring to our economy.
-Security and efficiency should come first."
+Security and efficiency should come first.
+We can't afford to slow down progress."

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*